Xikers: 2023: Group name reveal, debut and House of Tricky series

-2024–present: Continuation of House of Tricky series and Japanese debut
+2024–2025: Continuation of House of Tricky series and Japanese debut

 In February 2024, KQ announced that Xikers would release a new album sometime in March.
 On February 12, Xikers revealed the title of their third extended play to be House of Tricky: Trial and Error and the release date which is on March 8.

 In July 2024, Xikers announced the release of their first Japanese single "Tsuki (Lunatic)" on August 7, ahead of their official Japanese debut.

 In August 2024, Xikers announced that they are set to release their fourth EP, House of Tricky: Watch Out on September 6, featuring the title track "Witch".

 On December 20, 2024, KQ Entertainment announced that member Junghoon would be returning to group activities at the beginning of January 2025 following his extended hiatus.

 The group released their fifth EP House of Tricky: Spur on April 4, 2025, featuring the title track "Breathe".
 This release also involved member Junghoon, who was on a two-year hiatus due to injuries and was not involved in the group's previous releases after their debut EP.

-On October 31, 2025, Xikers released their sixth EP, House of Tricky: Wrecking the House.
-The album surpassed 320,000 copies in first-week sales, nearly doubling the sales of their previous release.
+On October 31, 2025, Xikers released their sixth EP, House of Tricky: Wrecking the House, which set a new record by selling 320,000 copies during its first week of release, nearly doubling the copies of their previous album.

+2026–present: Route Zero: The Ora

+On April 21, 2026, KQ Entertainment announced the release of the Xikers' seventh EP, titled Route Zero: The Ora, via a teaser poster on the group's social media.
+The poster featured imagery of bare branches, a gravestone, and a silhouette of a dokkaebi.
+This release marks the beginning of a new narrative series for the group, following the conclusion of the House of Tricky series which had been used since their debut.
+The EP is scheduled for release on May 19, 2026.
+Following the comeback, they will hold their second fan meeting, "Roadymap to Univerxity", with performances at the Ticketlink 1975 Theater in Seoul on June 27 and Zepp Haneda in Tokyo on July 31.